openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 [Preemptible VMs](https://cloud.google.com/preemptible-vms/) are up to 80% cheaper than regular instances but will be terminated and replaced after a maximum of 24 hours.
-In order to avoid all nodes to be terminated at the same time, wait for 30 minutes and scale up the fn pool to two nodes:
+In order to avoid all nodes to be terminated at the same time, wait for 30 minutes and scale up the function pool to two nodes:

 ```bash
 gcloud container clusters resize openfaas \